openhab/openhab-docs/installation/linux.md

 ![The openHAB 2 portal page](images/Accueil_Openhab_2.png)

-An important downside of the above methode is, that openHAB will be terminated, as soon as you close your terminal.
+An important downside of the above method is, that openHAB will be terminated, as soon as you close your terminal.
 To work around that, a quick solution is, to execute openHAB in a detached [screen](https://www.howtoforge.com/linux_screen) terminal.

 A cleaner approach is to create a Linux service.